OllieJones/index-wp-mysql-for-speed/readme.txt

 = Does this plugin generate any overhead when my site is busy? =

 No. Some plugins' code runs when your visitors view pages.
 All this plugin's work happens from the WordPress Dashboard.
 It sets up the keys in your database and then gets out of the way.
+You can even deactivate and delete the plugin once you've run it.

 = What happens when I deactivate this plugin? =

 Its high-performance keys remain in place.
-You can always reactivate it if you need to revert your keys to the WordPress standard.
+You can always re-add it and reactivate it if you need to revert your keys to the WordPress standard.

+= Does this work on my multisite (network) WordPress instance?

+Yes.
+On multisite instances, you must activate the plugin from the Network Admin dashboard.
+The *Index MySQL* tool is available for use by the network administrator on each site.

+**NOTE** if you upgrade your WordPress instance to multisite (a network) following [these instructions](https://wordpress.org/support/article/create-a-network/), *be sure to revert your high-performance keys first.*

 = How can I learn more about this business of database keys? =